awesome-selfhosted/awesome-selfhosted/README.md

   * [Huginn](https://github.com/cantino/huginn) - Allows you to build agents that monitor and act on your behalf.
 Built in Ruby - `MIT` `Ruby`
   * [Http2pic](https://http2pic.haschek.at/) - website screenshots/renderer.
 It uses the wkhtmltox to render websites with various options. ([Source code](https://github.com/chrisiaut/http2pic)) `Apache 2.0` `PHP/Javascript`
+  * [RSS-Bridge](https://github.com/sebsauvage/rss-bridge) - rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one. `Public domain` `PHP`

 ## Blogging Platforms